nnh242/100-days-of-code/log.md

 ```

-- found solution on leetcode - it even returns the position of the character - otherwise return -1.
+-I found this solution on leetcode - it even returns the position of the character - otherwise return -1.

 ```
 const firstUniqChar = function(s)